Vila Cova À Coelheira

 Castelo de Vide

-Portugal became an autonomous kingdom under Henry of Burgundy, a prince of French origin.
-His son, Alfonso I, was the first king of Portugal (1114-85).
-The history of its Jewish population differs from that of the Jews on the Iberian Peninsula.
-Alfonso was aware of the importance of the Jewish communities he had freed from the Muslim yoke and granted them his protection, putting the chief rabbi, Yahia ben Yahia, in charge of collecting taxes.
+Portugal became an autonomous kingdom under Afonso Henriques (1109-85), son of Henry of Burgundy, a prince of French origin.
+The history of its Jewish population differs from that of the other Jews on the Iberian Peninsula.
+Afonso I was aware of the importance of the Jewish communities he had freed from the Muslim yoke and granted them his protection, putting the chief rabbi, Yahia ben Yahia, in charge of collecting taxes.

 Until the end of the fourteenth century, the Jews were reasonably well protected.
 The rivalry between the two Iberian kingdoms resulted in the accession of a new dynasty, the Avis.
 Their reign began a period a great prosperity for the Portuguese Jews, whose ranks were soon swelled by the Spanish Jews who began to arrive in 1391.
 This golden age for the Jews paralleled Portuguese exploration of Africa and the East Indies, which anticipated the “great discoveries”.
 In 1279 the country had thirty-one judarias.
 Two centuries later there were 135.